Complexities of tightness and time constrains!

 This was a tough and out of the box proposal as this looked extremely expensive on paper, however when the numbers were analysed the client understood that this was the most suitable business solution from whatever angle you looked at it.

-This Air freight wasn’t a conventional one.
-This machine was not an easy task.
+The Air freight wasn’t a conventional one.
+The machine was not an easy task.
 It was an oversized piece of equipment that wouldn’t fit in a conventional cargo plane and it wouldn’t make the transfer to destination points easier either.

 Its dimensions required liaising with special agencies including the police for the escorting of the cargo, energy companies to manage power lines in the way, transport companies that could carry such machinery, and so on.